Silver2749/BackEnd/README.md

 A Python-based backend application with authentication and CRUD operations.

-## ⚠️ Important Note

-**Authorization Feature**:
-This project currently does not implement role-based authorization (user vs admin).
-This is an area for future improvement, as I am still learning and gaining experience with implementing proper authorization systems.
-Contributions and suggestions for adding this feature are welcome!

 ## 🚀 Getting Started

 Follow these steps to set up and run the project locally.